gh0stintheshe11/LeetCode-Solutions/README.md

 ## Description

 LeetCode Solver Bot is an automated tool designed to solve LeetCode problems using AI-powered code generation.
 It interacts with the LeetCode platform to fetch problems, generate solutions, submit them, and handle debugging if necessary.
+Effortlessly solve LeetCode problems with the power of automation!
+LeetCode Solver Bot automates fetching problems, generating solutions, debugging, and submission.
+No more manual coding or debugging—just sit back and let the bot handle the heavy lifting.

 ## Features